Dowell-Lab/srworkshop/day04/worksheets/1_Variables_in_bash.md

 <ul>
 <li>
-Variables in Bash must be defined by an equals sign with no spaces on either side:
+Variables in Bash must be defined by an equals sign with <em>no spaces</em> on either side:

 <code>a=hello</code>, NOT <code>a = hello</code>\
 <code>testnum=91</code>, NOT <code>testnum=   91</code>